 PURPOSE:

-This document outlines the policy and procedures governing the retention and disposition of records related to grants and sponsored programs conducted under the auspices of CSU Channel Islands (CI) and its auxiliaries.
-This makes reference to existing federal and CSU guidelines as well as CI’s fiscal records policy.
-This policy identifies and records responsibilities of the following units: Research & Sponsored Programs (RSP), Business & Financial Affairs/Financial Services, principal investigators, and staff (subsequently referred to as “Staff”) assigned to assist PIs with sponsored projects.
+This document outlines the policy and procedures governing the retention and disposition of records related to grants and sponsored programs conducted under the auspices of CSU Channel Islands (CSUCI) and its auxiliaries.
+This makes reference to existing federal (2 CFR 200) and CSU guidelines as well as CSUCI’s fiscal records policy.
+This policy identifies and records responsibilities of the following units/persons: Research & Sponsored Programs (RSP), Business & Financial Affairs/Financial Services, principal investigators (PIs), and staff (subsequently referred to as “Staff”) assigned to assist principal investigators with sponsored projects.

 RSP follows regulations contained in federal regulations pertaining to the retention and access requirements for records associated with grants and sponsored programs.
-Following the project closeout process, RSP and others identified herein are responsible for records retention of documents for three years from the date of submission of the final expenditure report, unless the award terms and granting agency specify an extended period.
+Following the project closeout process, RSP and others identified herein are responsible for records retention of documents for three years from the date of submission of the final expenditure report, unless the award terms and/or sponsor policy specify an extended period.

 BACKGROUND:

-This policy is required by CSU Executive Order No. 890, Article 3.6.2.
-This policy applies to RSP and specifies other custodians with responsibility for maintaining records pertaining to sponsored programs at CICSUCI.
+This policy is required per the Sponsored Programs Management of Reports and Technical Data policy issued by the Office of the Chancellor.
+This policy applies to RSP and specifies other custodians with responsibility for maintaining records pertaining to sponsored programs at CSUCI.
 The policy specifies the period of time and indicates who is responsible for each type of record.
 The policy includes the role of PIs in maintaining scientific and technical reports and notifying RSP when they submit those reports to funding agencies.

 POLICY: